DavidLievrouw/ValueObjects/readme.md

   \- *Vogen:* Validation information is private and inaccessible\.
   \- *This Library:* Exposes validation status and error messages, allowing you to check if a value object is valid and retrieve the reason if not\.
 This enables creation of pre-set, initialized, but invalid values\.

-These assumptions and aproaches reflect my personal perspective on value objects, which may differ from others.
-For me, they make this library more practical and usable in real-world projects.
+These assumptions and approaches reflect our perspective on [value objects](https://en.wikipedia.org/wiki/Value_object), which may differ from others.
+For us, they make this library more practical and usable in real-world projects.

 ## Support